2022 Kathmandu municipal election

-Municipal election for Kathmandu took place on 13 May 2022, with all 162 positions up for election across 32 wards.
+A municipal election for Kathmandu took place on 13 May 2022, with all 162 positions up for election across 32 wards.
 The electorate elected a mayor, a deputy mayor, 32 ward chairs and 128 ward members.
 An indirect election will also be held to elect five female members and an additional three female members from the Dalit and minority community to the municipal executive.

 Background

 Kathmandu was established as a municipality in 1919.
 After the formulation of the 1951 Municipality Act, the first municipal elections were held in Nepal and Janakman Shrestha became the first elected mayor of Kathmandu.
 The municipality was declared as a metropolitan city in 1995 by then mayor Prem Lal Singh.
 Keshav Sthapit was the first elected mayor of Kathmandu after it had been declared as a metropolitan city.
 Electors in each ward elect a ward chair and four ward members, out of which two must be female and one of the two must belong to the Dalit community.

 In the previous election, Bidhya Sundar Shakya from CPN (Unified Marxist–Leninist) was elected mayor.